 Current CPR certification is required for all EMSP classes.
+EMT student's certification must have been issued within six (6) months preceding the start of class.
 Paramedic and Advanced student's CPR certification must be current at the start of class and the student must remain certified during their progression of the program.
-The program accepts the following CPR certifications:
+The following certifications are accepted by the program: